+As you can see by the table, our system had violations.
 Our water system recently violated a drinking water standard.
 Although this is not an emergency, as our customers, you have a right to know what happened, what you should do, and what we are doing to correct this situation.

-We routinely monitor for the presence of drinking water contaminants.
-On 10/24/2019, we received notice that a sample collected on 8/5/19 along with a confirmation sample on 8/27/19 showed that our system exceeds the standard, the average results for Iron and Manganese were 0.154 mg/l and .403 mg/l respectively.
-The results exceeded the standard and required quarterly sampling of the entry point of the IBM well facility.
-On 1/22/2020, we received notice that a sample collected on 12/10/19 and a confirmation sample on 1/10/20 showed that our system exceeds the standard, the average results for Iron and Manganese were 0.69 mg/l and .334 mg/l respectively.
-In addition this particular site is not the only entry point into the system, the others do not have this issue.
+The first quarter of 2020 monitoring for the presence of Manganese in your drinking water on 3/19/2020, and a confirmation sample on 4/1/2020 showed that our system exceeds the standard, the average results for Iron and Manganese were 0.093 mg/l and .383mg/l respectively.

+The Fourth quarter of 2020 monitoring for the presence of Manganese in your drinking water on 11/5/2020, and a confirmation sample on 12/10/2020 showed that our system exceeds the standard, the average results for Iron and Manganese were 0.108 mg/l and .368mg/l respectively.
+The result showed that our system exceeds the standard, or maximum contaminant level (MCL), for Manganese.
+The standard for Manganese is 0.3 mg/l.